paulpoot/pinnacle/README.md

 # Pinnacle
-A modern OctoberCMS starter theme based on the Sage theme by Roots.
+Pinnacle is a modern starter theme for OctoberCMS.
+It's based on the Sage theme by Roots for Wordpress and contains all the tools you need to develop high quality themes with a modern workflow.

-`Disclaimer: This theme is not finished.
-Therefore not everything may work as intended.
-It is not recommended to use this theme in production environments.`
+Pinnacle is on the OctoberCMS Market.
+Check it out [here](https://octobercms.com/theme/paulpoot-pp-pinnacle).
+Enjoying the theme?
+Feel free to leave a donation!

 ## Features
 * NPM, Bower and Gulp